Student CRM privacy policy

 Who will Oxford Brookes University share your data with?

-Your personal data will be processed and stored by a third-party processor, Student CRM, on behalf of the University.
+Your personal data will be processed and stored by a third-party processor, Student CRM, in accordance with this privacy policy, on behalf of the University.

 Personal data may also be shared with: